hexdigest/execpool/README.md

 [![GoDoc](https://godoc.org/github.com/hexdigest/execpool?status.svg)](http://godoc.org/github.com/hexdigest/execpool)
 [![Release](https://img.shields.io/github/release/hexdigest/execpool.svg)](https://github.com/hexdigest/execpool/releases/latest)

 Why?
 Sometimes when you implement Go services you have to integrate with third party command line tools.
-You can do it by simply using [exec.Command](https://golang.org/pkg/os/exec/#Command) but the problem with this approach is than your service has to wait while a new process is being loaded into the memory and started.
-Some times this can drastically increase the latency of your service.
-ExecPool works similarily to [FastCGI](https://en.wikipedia.org/wiki/FastCGI) but it can wrap any regular process.
-It spins up a given number of processes in advance and when it's time to handle a request from the user your service attaches stdin to an existing process from the pool.
-Basically execpool helps you trade memory for latency.
+You can do it by simply using [exec.Command](https://golang.org/pkg/os/exec/#Command) but the problem with this approach is that your service has to wait while a new process is being loaded into the memory and started.
+Sometimes this can drastically increase the latency of your service.
+ExecPool works similarly to [FastCGI](https://en.wikipedia.org/wiki/FastCGI) but it can wrap any regular process.
+It spins up a given number of processes in advance and when it's time to handle a request from the user your service just attaches stdin to an existing process from the pool.
+Basically the execpool helps you trade memory for latency.

 # Usage